Sunilpore/Sample-Projects/README.md

 #[Modifier Types]
 1. Family Modifier
+2. Select Method
+ - Filtering the widgets rebuild using "Select" method

 #[RiverPod Provider]
  It is an object that encapsulates a piece of state that allows listening to that state.